Controlling charge and spin transport in an Ising-superconductor Josephson junction: Quasiclassical Green's function

-Here and below, $\tau_1$, $\tau_2$, and $\tau_3$ are the Pauli matrices acting on Nambu space with $\tau_0$ the corresponding unit matrix.
+Here and below, $\tau_1$, $\tau_2$, and $\tau_3$ are the Pauli matrices acting on Nambu space with $\tau_0$ being the corresponding unit matrix.
 The term $\bm{g}_+$ which is valley independent describes the in-plane magnetization of the Ising superconductor.
-As we will see later, $\bm{g}_-$ only contains $g_{-,z}$ component and characterizes the difference of the spin polarization between the $K$ and $K'$ valleys in the $z$ direction.
+As we will see later, $\bm{g}_-$ only contains $g_{-,z}$ component that characterizes the spin-polarization between the $K$ and $K'$ valleys in $z$ direction.

 For a homogeneous system in the clean limit, the quasiclassical Green's function $\hat{g}(s, \varepsilon)$ obeys the Eilenberger equation~\cite{Eilenberger1968, noneqSC}

 Here, the order-parameter term $\hat{\Delta}$ is explicitly written as